 In comparison, the method defined in version 2 to create a password with the flaw fixed using the C# class RNGCryptoServiceProvider, making the password impossible to brute force.

 Discussing secure RNG’s is a topic for another post but the basics is that Microsoftʼs implementation of System.Random has inherent weaknesses for cryptographic use cases.
 Referenced in this post.
 RNGCryptoServiceProvider is the default implementation of security standards compliant RNG due to its uniqueness and stronger cryptographic implementation.

 The samples we analyzed named ParaEncrypt.exe still maintain the same program structure but with some minor changes such as wiping deleted data on disk using Microsoft’s native utility cipher.exe, increasing the decryption password length to 30 characters, and changing the namespace to “ParaEncrypt”.

 The updated CreatePassword method still uses RNGCryptoServiceProvider but instead of using the stringBuilder class they get a random string of integers and use that to index into the alphabet array to create a 30 character random password.

 The figure below shows the added functionality using cipher.exe to overwrite deleted data for each drive attached.
 Note that the cipher /w command does not work for files less than 1KB in size.
-More details about cipher and anti-forensics capability can be found here.

 Another note about these ParaEncrypt samples is the time stamps in the PE File Header that all read in the future.
 These time stamps can be and are often inaccurate for multiple reasons we won’t get into here but it’s a notable finding that was different from the other versions.
 PE File Header TimeDateStamp’s set in the future or impossibly in the past are generally good Threat Hunting indicators to look for suspicious files.